UniversalDependencies/docs/_ga/dep/flat.md

 flat(4, 1997)
 ~~~

-Similarly, simpler date strings with no discernible internal syntactic structure should also be treated as flat per the UD guidelines.
+Similarly, date strings with no discernible internal syntactic structure should also be treated as flat per the UD guidelines.

 _sa bhliain <b>1975</b>_ `in the year <b>1975</b>'